uelca/Extracting-Security-Knowledge/README.md

 # Configuration
 Following steps should be taken if you are interested in other "Bausteine" then the ones specified in the "Notwendige Bausteine.txt"
+You can also have a look into the "Initialized" Branch.
+Here I have reset everything.
+You can follow the below Steps according to your needs.
 ## Initialization of data Folder
 ### API Key:
 The program accesses the API of ChatGPT.
 To enable this, an API key must be present.
 This must be stored under the directory "data" in a text file with the name api.txt.